LibertyDSNP/spec/pages/Ethereum/Identifiers.md

 ## Uniqueness

-The [identity registry](/Ethereum/Registry) is the source of building and maintaining unique dsnp user id.
+The [identity registry](/Ethereum/Registry) is the source of building and maintaining unique DSNP User Id.